cjsbass/whatsapp-calendar-assistant/DEPLOYMENT.md

 ---

-**Ready to deploy?** Choose your preferred platform above and get your WhatsApp Calendar Assistant live in minutes!
+**Ready to deploy?** Choose your preferred platform above and get your Kairos AI calendar assistant live in minutes!